Spider-Man: Into the Spider-Verse (soundtrack): Development and release

-Singles

 In October, Post Malone revealed on The Tonight Show Starring Jimmy Fallon that he had written a song for the film titled "Sunflower", which Billboard described as a "funky, dreamy ballad".
 The song, which is co-performed by Swae Lee, was released on October 18.

 A second single, titled "What's Up Danger" and performed by Blackway and Black Caviar, was released on November 1, 2018.
 Blackway said that "[b]eing presented with the opportunity to be a part of this project is probably the coolest thing that has ever happened to [him]", while Black Caviar claimed that "when the opportunity to write a song for the new Spider-Man: Into the Spider-Verse film came up, [their] 10-year-old selves were freaking out".

+The film's soundtrack and score were blended together; an example of this can be found in the scene featuring Miles Morales taking a leap of faith.
+In the scene, the song "What's Up Danger", performed by Blackway and Black Caviar, fades into Pemberton's score, with the latter taking over the end of the scene.
+The soundtrack is additionally featured diegetically, such as when Miles sings along to "Sunflower" during the beginning of the film.

+In March 2023, a live orchestral concert tour of Into the Spider-Verse's score began, with Kings Theatre in Brooklyn being the first location on the tour.
+The tour was produced by Ollie Rosenblatt, with Pemberton performing some elements of the score, though he did not conduct the orchestra, stating "there's nothing worse than a film composer pretending to conduct."